 Routines: Helpful for All, Essential for Some

-When I talk about setting up routines in a yoga class, I liken it to a TV show with opening credits.
-For me as a kid, it remember watching the Brady Bunch till the very last note of the closing song was sung.
-I remember how much those opening and closing songs helped me emotionally process that my favourite show was starting, then finishing.
+When I talk about setting up routines in a yoga class, I liken it to TV show credits.
+As a kid, I remember watching the Brady Bunch till the very last note of the closing song was sung.
+Those opening and closing songs helped me emotionally process that my favourite show was starting, then finishing.
 The routine helped!

 - an opening song (see the Hello Song I use in my preschool classes below)